I am not sure at exactly what point in my recovery that it

 At the core of my relationship is the little boy who feels unworthy

-foundation.
-The original wounding caused me to adapt attitudes and
+The original wounding caused me to adapt attitudes and behavior patterns

 Through revisiting the eight year old who I was I get to understand

-because the pain of feeling abandoned and betrayed is the lesser of two
+the pain of feeling abandoned and betrayed is the lesser of two evils.

-some more work on letting him know that it wasn't his fault and that he
+can do some more work on letting him know that it wasn't his fault and that

-and for the man he became.
-I am grieving because if I don't own that
+trapped, and for the man he became.
+I am grieving because if I don't

-child and his feelings - then the man will never get past his terror of
+own that child and his feelings - then the man will never get past his terror

 I am healing the broken heart of both the child and the man - and giving